Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Key Challenges Solutions

 $\bullet$ \emph{Antenna Selection and Antenna Activation}

 In practical communication, we may not need to simultaneously use all antennas in the XL-MIMO array.
 In some certain scenarios, only a partial group of antennas need to be activated to serve a particular UE as ``Solution 3 (b)" in Fig. \ref{Challenge}.
 Some optimization problems can be established to select a particular group of antennas to serve each UE or turn on/off particular antennas to satisfy different design requirements.

-More specifically, the per-antenna power constraint and sparse processing would be investigated to make full use of the antennas efficiently.
+The high processing complexity would correspondingly also lead to the high signal processing latency.
+To further lower the processing complexity and the processing latency, deep learning (DL)-based processing schemes, e.g. DL-based beam training, and low-complexity-based processing schemes \cite{9716880}, \cite{9779586}, are advocated.
+Besides, the semantic-based scheme is applicable and promising since it can reduce the transmitted data size by extracting semantic information from the original source data \cite{yang2022semantic}.

+Moreover, the power consumption and energy efficiency issues are also vital challenges for the XL-MIMO.
+To reduce the power consumption, one possible method is to deploy the XL-MIMO with a few RF chains, where each RF chain is connected to a certain module of antennas.
+Moreover, the hybrid-beamforming and mixed-resolution ADCs architecture are also potential solutions.
+Furthermore, the antenna selection, the modular architecture and spare processing based schemes need to be newly designed to achieve high energy efficiency.